devbisme/skidl/docs/usage.rst

     [Pin 3/ICSPCLK/AN1/GP1: BIDIRECTIONAL, Pin 4/T0CKI/FOSC4/GP2: BIDIRECTIONAL, Pin 6/Vpp/~MCLR~/GP3: INPUT]

-It can be tedious and error prone entering all the quote marks if you're accessing many pin names. |skidl| lets you enter a single, comma-delimited string of pin names::
+It can be tedious and error prone entering all the quote marks if you're accessing many pin names.
+SKiDL lets you enter a single, comma-delimited string of pin names::

     >>> pic10['.*GP0, .*GP1, .*GP2']